truenas/middleware/docs/userguide/index.rst

     offlined and you can safely skip this step.

-.. note:: if the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, you will need to scrub the ZFS volume first using its Scrub Volume button in Storage → Volumes → View Volumes.
-Once the scrub completes, try to Offline the disk again before proceeding.
+.. note:: if the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, you will need to scrub the ZFS volume first using its Scrub Volume button in :menuselection:`Storage --> Volumes --> View Volumes`.
+Once the scrub completes, try to "Offline" the disk again before proceeding.

 #.
 If the hardware is not AHCI capable, shutdown the system in order to physically replace the disk.
 When finished, return to the GUI and locate the OFFLINE
     disk.